gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/building_executable_programs_with_gnat.rst

   representation clauses that override size clauses, and similar warnings when an array component size overrides a size clause.

+.. index:: -gnatw_s  (gcc)
+.. index:: Warnings

+:switch:`-gnatw_s`
+  *Activate warnings on ineffective predicate tests.*

+  This switch activates warnings on Static_Predicate aspect specifications that test for values that do not belong to the parent subtype.
+Not all such ineffective tests are detected.

+.. index:: -gnatw_S  (gcc)

+:switch:`-gnatw_S`
+  *Suppress warnings on ineffective predicate tests.*

+  This switch suppresses warnings on Static_Predicate aspect specifications that test for values that do not belong to the parent subtype.

 .. index:: -gnatwt  (gcc)
 .. index:: Deactivated code, warnings